MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_DEMO.md

 10. In Solution Explorer, expand the **scripts** folder.
 Explain that this folder contains the global JavaScript code files used throughout the application.
 11. Expand the **pages** folder, and describe how most of the webpages also have their own code file that contains the JavaScript code specifically for that page.
 12. To display the JavaScript code in Visual Studio Code, double-click **video.js**.
 Scroll through this file and explain that this is the code that handles the video player controls on the home page.
 13. On the **Debug** menu, click **Start Without Debugging**.
 Explain that this step saves changes that might have been made to the HTML files, stylesheets, and JavaScript code files, and then starts the web application.
-It then moves to the home page of the application and displays it in Internet Explorer.
+It then moves to the home page of the application and displays it in Microsoft Edge.

 >**Note**: If the **Intranet settings are turned off by default** message appears, click **Don’t show this message again**.
 14. Point out that the web application runs by using a local instance of Microsoft Internet Information Services (IIS) Express on the virtual machine.
-Highlight the URL in the address bar of Internet Explorer.
+Highlight the URL in the address bar of Microsoft Edge.
 15. Quickly visit each page in the application by using the links on the navigation bar at the top of the webpage.

 >**Note**: On the **Location** page, the **localhost wants to track your physical location** message will appear.
 Click **Allow once**, and then in the **Enable Location Services** dialog box, click **Yes**.

 16. Explain that the first exercise of the lab provides more information about the purpose of each webpage in the application.
-17. Close Internet Explorer.
+17. Close Microsoft Edge.

 ©2018 Microsoft Corporation.
 All rights reserved.